 Connected scatter plot

 Once upon a time, a line chart fell in love with a scatter plot.
 Were they to have a baby, it would look exactly like a connected scatter plot.
 This type of chart consists of a scatter plot with two variables and a line drawn between the dots in a continuous path.
-See other scatter plot examples here.
+See other scatter plot examples on the inspiration page.

 Alternative names: hexagonal plot, hexagonal bin plot